 What do students do after the REU?

-Previous students have subsequently gone on to graduate school at Brown (2), CalTech, Columbia, Cornell (2), Georgia Tech, Harvard, Maryland, McGill, Moscow, NYU (2), Oxford, Princeton, Purdue U, U Chicago (2), UC Boulder, UC Irvine, UIUC, UMass, U Mich, Northwestern, U Minnesota (3); 7 received NSF Graduate Fellowships.
-Congratulations to the students from 2022 for successful graduate school applications and 3(!)
-NSF GRFP awards!
+Previous students have subsequently gone on to graduate school at Brown (2), CalTech, Columbia, Cornell (2), Georgia Tech, Harvard, Maryland, McGill, Moscow, NYU (2), Oxford, Princeton, Purdue U, U Chicago (2), UC Boulder, UC Irvine, UIUC, UMass, U Mich, Northwestern, U Minnesota (3), 7 received NSF Graduate Fellowships.

 What happens in projects - two examples:

 Publications.
-Results of previous programs lead to the following journal publications.
+Results of previous programs have led to the following journal publications.

 O. Cannon, T. Bondurant, M. Whyte, A. Scheel